Searching ...

 What areas are near Cleveland, OH?

 State capital Columbus is roughly a two-hour drive.
+The state’s largest city is home to The Ohio State University, another highly ranked college.

 What should I know about living in Cleveland, OH?

 Still, for the right person, Cleveland can be a great place to live.
-If you’re considering moving to this city, it’s important to weigh the pros and cons carefully and make sure it’s the right decision for you.
+If you’re considering moving to this city, it’s important to weigh the pros and cons carefully and make sure it’s the best decision for you.

 Start Your Home Search